Chicago Divorce Attorney Explains the Illinois Divorce Process

 - Settlement — When the spouses reach an agreement, their attorneys draft a document for the court.
 Judges usually approve negotiated settlements and incorporate the terms into the divorce decree.
 It also accepts partial settlements, with the remaining issues being held over for trial.

-- Trial — Depending on the court’s calendar, the wait for a trial date may be up to six months.
+- Trial — Depending on the court’s calendar, the wait for a trial date may be up to 60 days.
 During that time, your attorney prepares your case by assembling documents, deposing any witnesses and consulting experts if necessary.
 When the trial date comes, both sides present their case to the judge, who rules on the issues and enters a final divorce judgment.

 For answers about the Illinois divorce process, contact our Chicago attorney

-If you’re considering divorce, you want an attorney on whom you can rely at every stage of the process Contact the Arami Law Office today at 312-212-1399 or online for a free initial consultation.
+If you’re considering divorce, you want an attorney on whom you can rely at every stage of the process.
+Contact Arami Law today at 312-212-1399 or online for a consultation.
 Our firm serves clients inside the Loop and throughout the entire Chicago, Illinois region.